GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/09.381-390/06.Day-of-Rest-and-Gladness!/docs.md

 ---
+title: |
-title: 386.
-Day of Rest and Gladness!
+    386. Day of Rest and Gladness! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 386.
+Day of Rest and Gladness!.
+O day of rest and gladness, O day of joy and light, O balm of care and sadness, Most beautiful, most bright; On thee, the high and lowly, Who bend before the throne, Sing, Holy, holy, holy, To the Eternal One.
+    keywords:  |
-    keywords: Christ in Song, Day of Rest and Gladness!, O day of rest and gladness,
+        Christ in Song, adventhymnals, advent hymnals, Day of Rest and Gladness!, O day of rest and gladness.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 386. DAY OF REST AND GLADNESS!
+####  Christ in Song,

 ```txt
 1.